Choosing a new wireless router is like choosing a new president.

-Since this router’s price is anything but cheap, you should expect it to do everything which other high-end routers do.
-And what is that high-end routers provide?
+Since this router’s price is anything but cheap, you should expect it to do everything that other high-end routers do.
+And just what is it that high-end routers provide?
 Breathtaking speed.

 Thankfully, in addition to its dual-band connectivity – which is a guarantee of good speed, this router has features like beamforming and Quality of Service to ensure good speed.
 Therefore, regardless of the number of users in your office, you’d never find the speed of this device wanting.

-Not stopping there in its quest of unlimited Wi-Fi speed, Synology RT1900ac has gone for 802.11ac Wi-Fi.
-As experts might tell, this Wi-Fi device provides more speed than any other over the history of the internet.
+Not stopping there in its quest for unlimited Wi-Fi speed, Synology RT1900ac has gone for 802.11ac Wi-Fi.
+As experts might say, this Wi-Fi device provides more speed than any other over the history of the internet.
 This feature is a must-have for business owners whose entire business is online, and who cannot afford any disruption in their Wi-Fi.

 Since you’d be the one paying bills, the RT1900ac gives you complete control over the wireless signals it churns out.
 It has a parental control filter which you can use in your office to keep distracting websites at bay.
-And if you are not in the office, you can take advantage of its smartphone which to manage things on the go.
+If you are not in theoffice, you can take advantage of its Smartphone which can manage things on the go.

-More importantly, to ensure you know who is using the internet on your premises, the RT1900ac has opted for RADIUS server.
+More importantly, to ensure you know who is using the internet on your premises, the RT1900ac has opted for a RADIUS server.
 Enabling this feature would require anyone trying to use the Wi-Fi to pass through an authentication process.
-Consequently, you can make sure that only the office workers can have access to the Wi-Fi.
+Consequently, you can make sure that only your employees can have access to that Wi-Fi.

-Though it has an expensive price tag for an individual user, the RT1900ac’s price is reasonable for business users.
+Though it has an expensive price tag for an individual user, the price of the RT1900ac is reasonable for business users.
 It offers a plethora of management and connectivity features but has a user-friendly interface to allow you manage things easily.